olefasting/rust_rpg_toolkit/README.md

 - [Animated Fires](https://stealthix.itch.io/animated-fires) (some animated fire effects)
 - [M4A1 Single sound by Kibblesbob](https://soundbible.com/1804-M4A1-Single.html) ([Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/))
 - [9mm Glock 17 sound by JKirsch](https://soundbible.com/1382-9mm-Glock-17.html) ([Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/))
+- Other sounds from [SciFi Weapons Pro](https://sidearm-studios.itch.io/sci-fi-weapon-sounds-pro), which is a paid asset pack.
+This means that you will not be able to redistribute these.

 \
 \